digitaltwinconsortium/ManufacturingOntologies/Tools/DynamicsFS/ConfigureDynamicsFS.md

-# Configure Dynamics365 Field Services Integration
+# Configure Dynamics 365 Field Service

-The aim of this integration is to showcase the following scenarios:
+This integration showcases the following scenarios:

-- Create Assets from the manufacturing ontologies into Dynamics Field Services Assets.
+- Uploading assets from the Manufacturing Ontologies reference solution to Dynamics 365 Field Service.
-- Create IoT Alerts in Dynamics Field Services when a certain threshold has been reached.
+- Create alerts in Dynamics 365 Field Service when a certain threshold on Manufacturing Ontologies reference solution telemetry data is reached.

-This configuration cannot be used for production situations, but it just to showcase how both solutions can be connected.

-For the integration we have used Azure Logics Apps.
-With Logic Apps you can connect bussiness-critcal apps and services without writing a single line of code.
-We will fetch information from the Azure Data Explorer database to store into Dynamics365 Field Services.
+The integration leverages Azure Logics Apps.
+With Logic Apps bussiness-critcal apps and services can be connected via no-code workflows.
+We will fetch information from Azure Data Explorer and trigger actions in Dynamics 365 Field Service.

-## Setup the standard services
+## Setup

-First of all you need to activate a trial for Dynamics Field Services.
-You can do this [here](https://dynamics.microsoft.com/en-us/field-service/field-service-management-software/free-trial) and you will get a 30 days trial.
-Important to remember is to use the same Azure Entra ID (former Azure Active Directory) as the manufacturing ontologies, else you need to configure cross tenant authentication.
-That is not part of this manual.
-If you have activated your trial, you are good to go!
+First, if you are not already a Dynamics 365 Field Service customer, activate a 30 day trial [here](https://dynamics.microsoft.com/en-us/field-service/field-service-management-software/free-trial).
+Remember is to use the same Azure Entra ID (formerly Azure Active Directory) used while deploying the Manufacturing Ontologies reference solution.
+Otherwise, you would need to configure cross tenant authentication which is not part of these instructions!

-### Create Azure Logic App to create assets in Dynamics365 Field Services
+### Create an Azure Logic App to create assets in Dynamics 365 Field Service

-Let's start with getting the assets from the manufacturing ontologies into Dynamics365 FS.
-For that we will use an Azure Logic App.
+Let's start with uploading assets from the Manufacturing Ontologies into Dynamics 365 Field Service:

 1; Go to the Azure Portal and create a new Logic App as shown below:

 ![Create Logic App](img/createlogicapp.png)

-2; Give the Azure Logic App a name, place it in the right resource group.
+2; Give the Azure Logic App a name, place it in the same resource group as the Manufacturing Ontologies reference solution.

 ![Configure Logic App](img/configurelogicapp.png)

-3; Click in the left navigation bar on 'Workflows':
+3; Click on 'Workflows':

 ![Navigate to flow](img/createlogicappflow.png)

-4; Give your flow a name - for this scenario we will use the stateful state type, because assets are not flows of data.
+4; Give your workflow a name - for this scenario we will use the stateful state type, because assets are not flows of data.

 ![Give flow a name](img/createlogicappflow2.png)

 5; Create a new trigger.
 We will start with creating a 'Recurrence' tigger.
 This will check the database every day if new assets are created.
-Off course you can change this more often.
+Of course, you can change this to happen more often.

 ![Create Recurrence](img/flow2scheduler.png)

-6; In the next action, search for 'Azure Data Explorer' and select the 'Run KQL query' command.
-Within this query we will search the Azure Digital Twins what kind of assets the twin has.
-Uw the following query to get your assets and paste it in the query field:
+6; In actions, search for 'Azure Data Explorer' and select the 'Run KQL query' command.
+Within this query we will check what kind of assets we have.
+Use the following query to get assets and paste it in the query field:

 ```TEXT
 let ADTInstance =  "PLACE YOUR ADT URL";let ADTQuery = "SELECT T.OPCUAApplicationURI as AssetName, T.$metadata.OPCUAApplicationURI.lastUpdateTime as UpdateTime FROM DIGITALTWINS T WHERE IS_OF_MODEL(T , 'dtmi:digitaltwins:opcua:nodeset;1') AND T.$metadata.OPCUAApplicationURI.lastUpdateTime > 'PLACE DATE'";evaluate azure_digital_twins_query_request(ADTInstance, ADTQuery)